Student Research Opportunities

 Check in with your professors to learn about their research program and any research opportunities that might be available during the semester or in the summers.
 It may be possible to advance a project by working a few hours a week during the academic year, for example, or by working fulltime during the summer months.
 You never know what might be possible until you ask, so reach out if you are curious.

 In all cases, you will be paid (usually minimum wage) for the work you do as a student researcher.
-If a research project is new and requires funding, it may be possible to write a proposal with the help of your professor to secure that funding.
+If a research project is new and requires funding, it may be possible to write a proposal with the help of your professor to secure that funding (see “Internal Grants” below).

 Bates has a several grant programs to which students and faculty can apply for research funding (including student salaries, research costs, travel, etc.).
 These are called Internal Grants, because the proposals and applications are written by students/faculty and the funding is derived from within Bates College.

-- STEM Faculty Student Summer Research Grants (Application due Mar 1, 2021)
+- STEM Faculty Student Summer Research Grants (Application due 1st week of February.)

-- STEM Scholars Faculty-Students Summer Grants (Application due April 1, 2021)
+- STEM Scholars Faculty-Students Summer Grants (Application due 1st week of March.)

 Student-Led Grants.
 Internal grants submitted by student are listed on the Student Research webpage.